lewistg/tail-bazel-build-events/README.md

 ## License

-Bazel formats the BEP messages it writes to the message file as protocol buffer messages.
-In Bazel's [official repository](https://github.com/bazelbuild/bazel/tree/release-6.5.0), they provide some `.proto` files that define the protocol buffer mesages.
-In Bazel's repo these `.proto` files are compiled into a Java library.
-For this probject I needed to consume the messages using Python, so I copied the `.proto` files from Bazel's repo into the `proto_src` directory.
-The only change that I made was to some of the `required` statements.
-I compiled the resulting `.proto` files into the `*_pb2.py` source files in the `proto` directory.
+Bazel formats the BEP messages it writes to the message file as protobuf messages.
+In Bazel's [official repository](https://github.com/bazelbuild/bazel/tree/release-6.5.0), they provide some `.proto` files that define the protobuf messages.
+These  `.proto` files are set up to be compiled into a Java library.
+For this project I needed to consume the messages using Python, so I copied the `.proto` files from Bazel's repo into the `proto_src` directory.
+I updated the `required`-statement paths.
+(The `*_pb2.py` files found in `proto` directory were compiled from these `.proto` files.)
 Bazel uses the Apache-2.0 license, and this blurb is meant to address term 4.b. of that license.